“A school which is a beacon of hope in its community, offering disadvantaged children an education and the chance of a better life”

 In the last ten years since the school was founded it has broadened its reach into the community by partnering with Quest Overseas and La Vida on a number of projects, including housebuilding, community cinema and Sunday family entertainment, an adult literacy programme, and summer camps and outings for the kids.
 Its work has been recognised by the local authorities including the Mayor.

 This year, Villa Maria will benefit from some significant rebuilding and enlargement works funded by a bequest from a UK donor, but will still require core costs such as teachers’ salaries to continue providing education for local children as well as the running costs for community-based adult training workshops in its new facilities.
 It costs approximately £220/year to pay for one child’s education.
-Villa Maria is currently in the process of becoming a fully-registered local charity, which should enable it to raise more funds locally.
+Villa Maria has recently become a fully-registered local charity, which should enable it to raise more funds locally.
+You can see a tour of Villa Maria and the extension works on youtube.

 If you would like to experience the school for yourself, its Facebook page always has lots of recent pictures capturing the children’s achievements, and there are also regular postings of videos on You Tube.
 For more information on volunteering, contact Quest Overseas.